-Whether lavender, eucalyptus or mint: essential oils have become an indispensable part of our everyday life - because the treasures of nature are a perfect alternative to artificial fragrances and unfold their holistic effect on both the physical and mental level
+Whether lavender, eucalyptus or mint: Essential oils have become an integral part of our everyday lives - because nature's treasures are a perfect alternative to artificial fragrances and have a holistic effect on both the body and the soul.

 Find out which plants essential oils are made from, how to use them, and what to look for when buying them in this blog post.